As you learn more about WordPress, you may occasionally come across the term blogroll.

 Advanced

-The last section of the Add New Link’ page allows you to enter Advanced features for your links (some themes will ignore this.
-You can leave the fields in this section empty unless you have a reason to use them) …
+The last section allows you to enter Advanced features for your links (You can ignore this section, unless there’s a good reason to use it) …

-The Advanced link settings section includes the following options:
+The Advanced link settings section contains the following options:

-- Notes: Add notes about the link in this section for your own internal reference.
+- Notes: This section lets you add notes for your own internal reference.

-- Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).
+- Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-(Click on the Add Link button to save your new link)
+(Click on Add Link to update your link settings)

-Note: If you tick Keep this link private, your link will not be visible in your Blogroll section …
+Note: If you select the checkbox next to Keep this link private, the link will not be visible when links are displayed on your site …

-(Make links private by checking the box)
+(You can make links private by checking the box)

 (Links – All Links)

-(List of links – Screen Options)
+(Links table – Screen Options)

 Editing Link Information

-Make changes to your link …
+Make changes to the link fields …

 (Edit Link page)